taviso/123elf/README.md

 worksheets -- ***but*** this software hasn't been maintained for over 30 years, and may contain security bugs!

-I can patch bugs using `coffsyrup` by redirecting unsafe functions to new versions, so I will make a best effort to fix vulnerabilities if you [report](https://github.com/taviso/123elf/issues) them!
+I can fix bugs with `coffsyrup`, by redirecting unsafe functions to new safe versions, so I will make a best effort to fix vulnerabilities if you [report](https://github.com/taviso/123elf/issues) them!